 Things are constantly changing, in terms of the different platforms.
 What people go and see at the cinema, because of the streaming platforms, it’s harder to get people to go and watch a movie at the cinema.
 Smaller movies, more modest movies have gone away a bit, or their equivalent is on TV now.
-So that’s definitely changed, and not necessarily in a positive way, the majority of films that do well at the box office are ones people want to see on the big screen.
+So that’s definitely changed, and not necessarily in a positive way, the majority of films that do well at the box office are the ones that people want to see on the big screen.

 I hope it changes and there are more diverse movies that reach a bigger audience.

 You’ve had a few cameo roles, what’s been your favourite?

 Usually, it’s through someone you know in the movie.
 So sometimes they’re just really random.
 Like, I’m a voice in the animated movie, Sing.
 But that literally entails the Director emailing me one day asking me to do this one line on my phone!
 So I’m standing in my kitchen, and I ask, do you want English or American accent – and he wants both.
 So it’s the weird thing of standing in your bedroom with your iPhone, pretending to be a goat.

 Oh, and the other one – me and my brother did a cameo in Star Wars, that was literally because our friend was directing it.
 So he said come on down and visit.
 And he was like, do you want to be a rebel or resistance.
 I wanted to be an imperial, first order – better costumes!
 But on that day they were only shooting resistance stuff.
 So because of that, my face is out.
 I guess if I’d have been first order I would have had a mask on, but you can see me for like a split second.

 It was just funny sitting there with all the gear on, watching C-3PO do his lines!